 It’s also a great place for lunch or dinner as there are a number of cheaper options here compared to the central part of the city.

 Speaking of eating, somehow I haven’t yet mentioned in this article of the most important reasons to visit Bologna – the amazing food!

-If there’s one thing you have to make sure you do during your one day in Bologna, it is to eat as much food as you can!
-The best way to ensure you end your one day in Bologna on a positive note is to splurge on a nice meal at one of Bologna’s many great restaurants.
+If there’s one thing you have to make sure you do during your 24 hours in Bologna, it is to eat as much food as you can!
+The best way to ensure you end your day on a positive note is to splurge on a nice meal at one of Bologna’s many great restaurants.

 If you’re already having aperitivo on Via del Pratello, then one place we can highly recommend is nearby Casa Monica.
-The restaurant is homely, cosy and serves fine dining quality food at reasonable prices.
-If it’s still on the menu – don’t pass up on the cuttlefish cordonetti pasta!
+The restaurant is homely, cosy and serves fine-dining quality food at reasonable prices.

 Bolognese people love to eat out so if you’re only in Bologna for a day, be sure to make a reservation as many popular restaurants book out!

 If you have more than a day trip to spend in Bologna, there are numerous different things to do and see in the city that are sure to keep you occupied.

 Bologna is a city that lends itself to aimless wandering.
 As we walked around each day, we were always pleasantly surprised by some of the great monuments and sites that we would discover by accident.

 Some of our favourites included La Piccola Venezia — a lovely canal that brings a slice of Venice to Bologna — and Pozzo dei desideri, a small square located not far from Piazza Maggiore with an old well in the middle and a lovely park to relax in.

 Bologna has a number of these hidden gems that you will undoubtedly discover if you spend long enough in the city which is why I recommend spending more than one day in Bologna!